 - Leading class discussions

 - Monitoring student service hours and participation

 - Planning projects or events related to the course

 - Mentoring students about community engagement skills and best practices

 Instructors nominate outstanding students for the SLTA/SLGTA Program.
 Nominated students receive training and supervision from the Service-Learning Program Office staff before and during the time they serve as teaching assistants.
 You may have more than one teaching assistant work with you to support teaching and learning in your service-learning class.

 Requesting a SLTA or SLGTA

-If you are teaching a designated service-learning course in an upcoming semester, we encourage you to consider integrating an SLTA or SLGTA into your course.
+If you are teaching a designated service-learning course in an upcoming semester, we encourage you to consider integrating a service-learning teaching assistant into your course.
 First, read about the SLTA/SLGTA Program and consider how an SLTA/SLGTA might help you in your service-learning class.
-Then invite an outstanding student to serve as your teaching assistant during the upcoming semester—preferably a student you know and have taught previously.
+Then, talk to an outstanding student about serving as your teaching assistant during the upcoming semester—preferably a student you know and have taught previously.